apache/incubator-devlake-website/versioned_docs/version-v0.19/GettingStarted/HelmSetup.md

     **Please make sure to keep the ENCRYPTION_SECRET safe as it is used to encrypt sensitive information in the database, such as personal access tokens and passwords.
 If ENCRYPTION_SECRET is lost, it may not be possible to decrypt this sensitive information.**

 3. By default, the timezone is UTC.
-You can set your timezone via `--set commonEnvs.TZ="your timezone",grafana.env.TZ="your timezone"`.
+You can set your timezone via `--set commonEnvs.TZ="your timezone",grafana.env.TZ="your timezone"`, refering to [FAQ](#faq).

 4. By default, a random password is generated and stored in a Kubernetes Secret for the Grafana admin user.
-Alternatively, you can explicitly set the password via `--set grafana.adminPassword=<your password>`.
+Alternatively, you can explicitly set the password via `--set grafana.adminPassword=<your password>`, refering to [FAQ](#faq).

 5. Install the chart by running the following commands: